lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 陳志華 (Abel C. H. Chen, Chunghwa Telecom)
 林邦曄 (Austin Lin, Chunghwa Telecom)

+We especially want to recognize the contributions of Dr. Britta Hale who has helped immensly with strengthening the signature combiner construction, and with analyzing the scheme with respect to EUF-CMA and Non-Separability properties.

-We are grateful to all, including any contributors who may have been inadvertently omitted from this list.
+We are grateful to all who have given feedback over the years, formally or informally, on mailing lists or in person, including any contributors who may have been inadvertently omitted from this list.

 This document borrows text from similar documents, including those referenced below.
 Thanks go to the authors of those documents.
 "Copying always makes things easier and less error prone" - [RFC8411].